I Pity the Fool (TV series)

 I Pity the Fool is a 2006 American reality television series starring Mr. T, originally airing on TV Land.

 Premise

 The series features Mr. T traveling from town to town giving advice, solving problems and teaching individuals some basic life rules.
 He mainly gives advice about playing fair and maintaining a good team spirit.
 The name of the show comes from Mr. T's catch phrase from Rocky III where he played the character James "Clubber" Lang.
-The show only lasted for six episodes.
+The show lasted for only six episodes.